julianshapiro/blast/README.md

 blast
 =====

-Get ready for some insane shit.
+Get ready for some RIDICULOUS sh!#.

 Blast.js combined with Velocity.js will provide unprecedented UI animation control.